Estimated reading time: 8 minutes ☕☕

 Segmenting by engagement level

-Another useful way of grouping users is by their engagement with your product.
-How do power users use your product when compared to free trial users?
+One useful way of grouping users is by their engagement with your product.
+How do power users use your product differently?

 Segmenting by profile data